 Clean Energy Jobs – 2018/2019

-The most important step to take immediately is to candidates for state office who are committed to supporting meaningful greenhouse gas emissions (climate pollution) reduction legislation and programs in whatever jurisdiction they are seeking election.
+The most important step to take immediately is to support candidates for state and local offices who are committed to supporting meaningful greenhouse gas emissions (climate pollution) reduction legislation and programs in whatever jurisdiction they are seeking election.
 This is especially important in Southern Oregon Senate District 3, and House Districts 5 and 6.

 Since Southern Oregon Climate Action Now is a 501(c)(3) tax-exempt non-profit, we are unable to offer candidate endorsements.
 But we can offer education on the issues.